Certain metals and metallic oxides have the ability to attract other metals. This

 Polarity of a Single Conductor

-A convenient way to determine the relationship between the current flow through a conductor
+A convenient way to determine the relationship between the current flow through a conductorand the direction of the magnetic lines of force around the conductor is the left-hand rule for

 current carrying conductors, as illustrated in Figure 22.
 The student should verify that the left hand